wax-office-of-inspector-general/waxguilds/reports/blacklusionx/latest.md

 ### <ins>Noteworthy</ins>

-This month was characterized by maintenance and upkeep of our projects.
+This month was characterized by the maintenance and upkeep of our projects.
 Some bigger changes will likely launch next month.

 ### <ins>API Services</ins>
 | History (partial) | History (full) | History (testnet) | AA API     | Light-API | IPFS      |